Olney Community Youth Choir

 Cavatina:

-Designed for budding singers in grades 4-6, Cavatina offers a nurturing environment where children discover the beauty of music, develop confidence, and unleash their creative potential.
+Designed for budding singers in grades 4-5, Cavatina offers a nurturing environment where children can discover the beauty of music, develop confidence, and unleash their creative potential.
 Led by OCYC Artistic Director Mrs. Ashley Grantham, our chorus members explore a diverse repertoire ranging from traditional folk songs to pop tunes, all while learning essential vocal technique and musicianship skills.
-Rehearsals: Monday afternoons from 4:30-5:30pm

-Crescendo: Crescendo is a vibrant community of talented singers in grades 6-8 who are dedicated to spreading the joy of music through captivating performances and heartfelt melodies.
+Crescendo is a vibrant community of talented singers in grades 6-8 who are dedicated to spreading the joy of music through captivating performances and heartfelt melodies.
 Led by OCYC Director Ms. Sidney Clarke-Lequerique, choir members not only refine their vocal skills but also cultivate friendships and a deep appreciation for the power of music to carry them into high school.
-Rehearsals: Monday afternoons from 5:45-6:45pm

 Still unsure of what choir to sign up for?